kate-young/Mock-Trial-Tab/README.md

 # Mock-Trial-Tab
-Program to determine pairings and tournament results for Undergraduate Mock Trial
+Program to determine pairings and tournament results for Undergraduate Mock Trial.

 ## Dependencies
 * Mockito